“Anything worth doing is worth doing now!” – Ralph Stayer

-I talk to women every day who know that they want and need change.
-Some of them have no idea what that could look like, others do but aren’t sure how to get there.
-And then there are those who know exactly where they are at, what they want to change and how to go about it.
+I talk to women every day who want some sort of change in their lives.
+Some of them have no idea what that could be, others do but aren’t sure what steps to take.
+And some know exactly what they want to change and how to go about it.

 What many of them have in common is that they are waiting.

-For the right moment to arrive, for the money to show up, for the circumstances to be better, for the weight to come off, for the husband to find a job, for the kids to leave the house, for the boss to retire, for _______.
+They are waiting for the right moment to arrive, for the money to show up, for the circumstances to be better, for the weight to come off, for the husband to find a job, for the kids to leave the house, and for the boss to retire.

-I know I’ve said it before and it bears repeating: If there is something you want to change in your life, do it today.
-Waiting won’t chase away the fear; it won’t make the vision any clearer or the situation any more perfect.
+If there is something you want to change in your life, do it today.
+Waiting won’t chase away the fear; it won’t make the vision any clearer, or the situation any more perfect.

 What makes the fear disappear is taking active steps in the right direction.

-Here is the paradox: The minute you do, you’ll realize that the time couldn’t be more perfect.
-The picture will get clearer and you’ll see that the opportunities are right in front of you.
+Here is the paradox: the minute you do, you’ll realize that the time couldn’t be more perfect.
+The picture will get clearer and you’ll see the opportunities right in front of you.
 However, you can’t see that until you take the first step.